gameinn1/HikaruNoGoSSA/README.md

 Changelog since starting:

+Subbed 62.
+Considering doing the extra Go sections at the end of each episode.
+Will see but since gabest11 didn't do them, would need to sub them first.
-Fixed typo in intro of episode 61.
+Fixed typo in intro of episode 61. "wth my wings spread out."